-Project Title: City Street Light Rend ovation Project ID: TR011 Project Location: City Wide Affected Wards: All City Sector: Citywide Initial Year in 5 Year Plan: 2010 Affected Neighborhood(s): City-Wide Project Start Date: 1/2/10 Estimated Project Completion Date: 12/1/14 Submitting Department: Public Works Department Priority: 11 of 46 Contact Person: Steve Mosing Contact Phone Number: 612-673-5746
+Project Title: City Street Light Rend ovation Project ID: TR011 Project Location: City Wide Affected Wards: All City Sector: Citywide Initial Year in 5 Year Plan: 2011 Affected Neighborhood(s): City-Wide Project Start Date: 1/3/11 Estimated Project Completion Date: 12/1/15 Submitting Department: Public Works Department Priority: 17 of 35 Contact Person: Steve Mosing Contact Phone Number: 612-673-5746

-The City of Minneapolis has approximately 7,000 decorative street lighting poles (30-40 ft. heights) distributed throughout the city generally located in commercial areas and along some arterial roadways.
+The City of Minneapolis has approximately 7,000 decorative street lighting poles (30-40 ft. heights) distributed throughout the City generally located in commercial areas and along some arterial roadways.
 The majority of these streetlights were installed between 1954 and 1963 (more than 40 to 50 years ago).
 A significant number of these light poles and their anchorage are at, or are reaching, the end of their serviceable life due to the corrosive effects of salt on the lower six feet of the steel pole.
-This capital project would continue a multi-year renovation program for the city's existing decorative street lighting facilities.
+This capital project would continue a multi-year renovation program for the City's existing decorative street lighting facilities.

 It is imperative that a street light renovation program be maintained, as approximately 30 poles are lost each year due to deterioration of the steel, many of which are not replaced, due to the shortage of available maintenance funding.
 It is estimated that the average cost for replacing a light pole and transformer base and rebuilding its foundation anchorage will be \$5,000.
-With an estimated 800 units needing to be replaced over the next ten years, the cost (\$4,000,000 in 2007 dollars) far exceeds the funding available in the annual operating and maintenance budget for street lighting.
+With an estimated 800 units needing to be replace over the next ten years, the cost (\$4,000,000 in 2007 dollars) far exceeds the funding available in the annual operating and maintenance budget for street lighting.

-The funding proposed for 2014 is a continuation of the program first begun in 2005.
+The funding proposed for 2015 is a continuation of the program that first begun in 2005.
 In 2005, \$1,000,000 was appropriated for this project and all of the money was spent in that year.
 It is just the start of a long-term renovation program which will require a substantial investment during the first 10 years to get the program underway.
 It is estimated that it will take \$300,000 annually during the early program years to renovate the units most in need of immediate attention and keep them from falling over into the street, sidewalk, or onto an adjacent building.

-Anticipated Funding Sources (In Thousands) Prior Years 2010 2011 2012 2013 2014 Totals by Source Net Debt Bonds 100 100 100 100 100 350 850 Transfer from Special Revenue Funds 900 900 900 900 900 4,500 Totals by Year 1,000 1,000 1,000 1,000 1,000 350 5,350
+Anticipated Funding Sources (In Thousands) Prior Years 2011 2012 2013 2014 2015 Totals by Source Net Debt Bonds 200 100 100 100 350 350 1,200 Transfer from Special Revenue Funds 1,800 900 900 900 4,500 Totals by Year 2,000 1,000 1,000 1,000 350 350 5,700